 Here’s another thought that might be helpful: about 30% of the people who pay me to prepare their divorce documents end up not getting divorced with me, at least not yet.
 Now some of those people have reconciled, and some of them just haven’t gotten around to finishing yet.
 But most of that 30% is composed of people who thought they were ready to do a cooperative divorce but were mistaken for same reason.

 I bet you already know this by now, but Joy and her husband are going to talk some more before they spend money on me.
-Maybe they’ll call me next week.
+Maybe I’ll hear from them next week.

 Because this page talks about my legal practice, it’s important that I say this: No representation is made that the quality of the legal services to be performed is greater than the quality of legal services performed by other lawyers.